jnimmo/shadowserverreports/README.md

 ## Introduction

-This project provides Shadowserver API subscribers with a web interface to list and download available reports.
+This project is an *unoffical* web interface for Shadowserver API subscribers to view/download Shadowserver reports.

-API keys are securely stored in browser cookies and used by the server to proxy requests to the Shadowserver API.
+While it is preferable for subscribers to ingest data into their own platforms, this tool can be helpful for analysts who may need to review ad-hoc reports.

+Self host or use the Vercel hosted deployment at [Report Viewer for Shadowserver](https://shadowserverreportviewer.vercel.app)

 ### Features

 - Filter by report type and date range
 - List reports
+- View reports (using Ag-Grid)
 - Download CSV reports

 ### Configuration